-The first and best tip I can offer to anyone wanting to be more creative and innovative is to start carrying and Idea Journal… Something to write your ideas on 24-hours a day, 7 days a week.
+The first and best tip I can offer to anyone wanting to be more creative and innovative is to start carrying an Idea Journal… Something to write your ideas on 24 hours a day, seven days a week.

-This could take any form ranging from 3×5 cards tucked into a pocket or purse, to a computer-based system.
-No matter which system you choose, the secret is selecting something you can keep with you at all times that allows you to quickly write down thoughts whenever they come to mind.
+This could take any form, ranging from 3×5 cards tucked into a pocket or purse to a tablet or computer-based system.
+No matter which system you choose, the secret is selecting something you can always keep with you that allows you to quickly write down thoughts whenever they come to mind.

-An Idea Journal will accomplish a few of things for you…
+An Idea Journal will accomplish a few things for you…

 First… and the point of this post… It’s going to allow you to capture the things you think, hear, see, learn, and all sorts of raw material for ideas.